ToolStrip Control Architecture

 ToolStripControlHost is the abstract base class for ToolStripComboBox, ToolStripTextBox, and ToolStripProgressBar.
 ToolStripControlHost can host other controls, including custom controls, in two ways:

-Extend ToolStripControlHost, and in the inherited class's default constructor, call the base class constructor passing a class that derives from Control.
+Extend ToolStripControlHost, and in the inherited class's parameterless constructor, call the base class constructor passing a class that derives from Control.
 This option lets you wrap common control methods and properties for easy access in a ToolStrip.

 ToolStripComboBox is the ComboBox optimized for hosting in a ToolStrip.
 A subset of the hosted control's properties and events are exposed at the ToolStripComboBox level, but the underlying ComboBox control is fully accessible through the ComboBox property.